 3. "Ito may problema ako" I have a problemIf you are in trouble, here is a useful phrase that you need.
 "Ito may problema ako" means "I have a problem".
 This phrase may be familiar to you if you had known Spanish.
 Notice the words "may problema", that is "hay problema" in Spanish.

 Then, you can ask "Pwede mo ba ako tulungan?" means "Can you help me?".
 And again, "pwede" is a loanword from Spanish's "puede".
 "Tulungan" means "to help" is the verb, and the noun is "tulung" means "help".

-4. "Paki" PleaseLast but not the least, we also learnt three important phrases – "paki", "salamat po", and "walang anoman".
-They means "please", "thank you (formal)", and "you are welcome", respectively.
+4. "Paki" PleaseLast but not least, we also learned three important phrases – "paki", "salamat po", and "walang anoman".
+They mean "please", "thank you (formal)", and "you are welcome", respectively.

 Notice the "po" at the end of "salamat po".
 "Po" is the formal marker, so you can attach "po" in your sentence to make it formal or polite.
 It is highly recommended to use "po" when you are talking with someone older than you or someone respected, like teachers, doctors, etc.